tock/tock/doc/reference/trd-hil-design.md

 The more attractive case is when a particular implementation of a HIL seems like it can always be synchronous, therefore its HIL is synchronous.
-For example, writes to flash are typically asynchronous: the chip issues an interrupt onces the bits are written.
+For example, writes to flash are typically asynchronous: the chip issues an interrupt once the bits are written.
 However, if the flash chip being written is the same as the one code is fetched from, then the chip may block reads while the write completes.
 From the perspective of the caller, writing to flash is blocking, as the